Friday, June 28, 2024

 Schism is defined as the formal separation of a Church into two Churches or the secession of some group (or an individual?) owing to doctrinal and other differences.
 Is this a threat?

 I remember a conversation with Avery Dulles.
-As might be expected as the son of his father and a respected Catholic theologian, he served on several high-level ecumenical commissions.
+As might be expected as the son of his famous father and a respected Catholic theologian, he served on several high-level ecumenical commissions.
 He told me (with his slight laugh and smile that disguised a complaint) that he often worked long hours on a paper describing doctrinal agreements and continuing points of dispute with a few modest suggestions to explore if the divide was real, imagined, or even important.
 And you can be sure his work was meticulous and exacting.
 The commission’s meeting began with a prayer petitioning the God of the doctrinal points they could agree upon and avoiding the rest.
 After Avery presented his paper, he was thanked and applauded.
 Then, the other side’s theologians presented a paper outlining their position and objections.
 They sat down and were politely applauded.
 Then they worked together on the closing statement: we can agree on X for Y reason, and we continue to disagree on Zed for Z. We were happy to have this exchange and pray for our continued growth in the Spirit, although let’s not go overboard in our expectations.
 Nothing changed and probably won’t--not after they appointed a woman as the presiding bishop, but let’s pass over that in silence and leak it to Kaiser or the NCR.

 But all in all, this was far better than what might have happened just a few centuries earlier--one of those parties would have been burned at the stake.
 Depending on your side, the painful deaths of the heretics or martyrs became myths to warn succeeding generations, train them in self-sacrificial virtue, and remind them that some things can never be compromised.
 The Inquisitors made decisions about who needed to be celebrated, who needed to be blamed, and what lessons the survivors needed to draw.